pedro09pm/SimpleJavaLogger/README.md

 </div>

 Lisenced under **MIT**, created by **Pedro Marín Sanchis**.
+READ LISENCE BEFORE USING.

 ---

 ### DOWNLOAD

-Head to the [Releases](https://github.com/pedro09pm/SimpleJavaLogger/releases) page of this repository, where you'll find all the different versions.
+Head to the [releases](https://github.com/pedro09pm/SimpleJavaLogger/releases) page of this repository, where you'll find all the different versions.

 ### HOW TO USE